Double Your App Conversion Rate with App A/B Testing. Here’s How.

 To make these descriptions resonate with their audience, marketers play around with the call to action, social proof, features, length and localizations.

 As prices on high-quality videos can be rather high, some marketers prefer to A/B test initial scenarios before finishing the video and uploading it to the app store.
-However App Previews (up to 3 will be available) will most likely have a bigger impact once iOS 11 goes public, as they autoplay both on the App Store page and in the search results, making a listing with a video quite attractive to the eye (especially for landscape apps).
-The poster frame will be somewhat less critical because of the autoplayed video, however it still appears in some cases (India, China, and when Apple featured an app – because of the promo graphic, no autoplay before scrolling down a bit).
+App Previews (up to 3 are available) now have a bigger impact (since iOS 11), as they autoplay both on the App Store page and in the search results, making a listing with a video quite attractive to the eye (especially for landscape apps).
+The App Preview poster frame is somewhat less critical because of the autoplayed video, however it still appears in some cases (India, China, and when Apple featured an app – because of the promo graphic, no autoplay before scrolling down a bit).